1st Multi-Domain Task Force

 Military unit From Wikipedia, the free encyclopedia

 The 1st Multi-Domain Task Force (1MDTF) is the first US Army multi-domain operations unit that integrates cyberspace, space, land, sea, and air operations into one fighting unit as part of the Transformation of the Army / Aimpoint 2035.
 The unit was stood up in 2017 at Joint Base Lewis–McChord.[1]
-The 1MDTF capabilities include anti-access and area denial networks and long range hypersonic missiles.[2]
+In 2026, the task force was merged with the 7th Infantry Division to become the 7th Infantry Division (Multi-Domain Command Pacific).[2]
+The 1MDTF capabilities included anti-access and area denial networks and long range hypersonic missiles.[3]

 Quick facts Active, Country ...